-Silvia Gonzalez is a multidisciplinary artist and educator in Chicago actively participating in spaces where collective wellness takes on critical dialogue, art making, and community building.
-Her visual and audio work are a ballad to nostalgia, the borderline between myth and memory keeping--navigating both personal and political entities interlocked at a crossroads.
-Silvia has curated workshops to address structures of power, imagination, play, confinement, and freedom.
-Her work has been exhibited at Woman Made Gallery, Hyde Park Art Center, ACRE, and local grassroots art spaces.
+Silvia Gonzalez is a multi-disciplinary artist and educator in Chicago creating spaces where collective wellness takes on critical dialogue, art making, and community building.
+Her visual and audio work are a ballad to nostalgia--the borderline between myth and memory.
+Silvia has curated and facilitated workshops to address structures of power, imagination, play, confinement, and freedom.
+Her work has been exhibited at The National Mexican Museum of Art, Woman Made Gallery, Hyde Park Art Center, ACRE, and local grassroots art spaces.
 She is a member of the Chicago ACT Collective, Multiuso, and the 96 ACRES Project.
 As an organizer for the group POC (People of Color) Artist Space, she connects artists of color from across Chicago to resources through meet-ups and development opportunities.
-She fiercely believes in the power of people, poetic intervention and intentional possibility.
+She fiercely believes in the power of people, poetic intervention, and possibility.

 Silvia Gonzalez went to the University of Illinois at Urbana-Champaign and received degrees in Photography and Art Education.
 She has a master’s from The School of the Art Institute of Chicago where she wrote a thesis on the work done with The 96 Acres Project describing methodologies for engaging radical possibility frameworks with young people.
 Her action based research engaged community knowledge and grassroots justice work in the classroom where young people were encouraged to consider the ways in which artistic intervention, storytelling, and education become multiple and interconnected points for liberatory departure.